MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 **Comments**

-Input columns that are not specified as *Expr* values are not outputted.
+Input columns that aren't specified as *Expr* values aren't outputted.
-To get all values at a certain level, simply add an aggregation count that:
+To get all values at a certain level, add an aggregation count that:

 1. Omits the value of *N*
 2. Uses the column name as the value of *Expr*